As an indie author, are you often confused about how to punctuate character speech and dialogue in fiction?

 “Plastic surgery,” she said.

 “Cheers!”
-She clinked his glass and laughed, the sound taking her by surprise.
+She clinked his glass with hers and laughed, the sound taking her by surprise.

 “So what made you want to go on the show?”
 He took a sip of his drink.

 “Exposure and money.”